-This post is a brief review of historical methodologies for treating mental disorders.
+This is a very brief historical review of common methodologies for treating mental disorders.
 In the latter half of the 20th century, a number of non-invasive methods were used as well.
 The proceeding information should not be construed as medical advice.
-Please contact a physician if you have medical questions related to treatments of mental disorders or a licensed mental health practitioner.
+Please contact a physician or a licensed mental health practitioner if you have medical questions related to treatments of mental disorders.

 Visit this link on C-SPAN which provides a brief history of the treatment of mental illness filmed at the Oregon State Hospital Museum of Mental Health.

 The term ‘psychosurgery’ seems frightening in itself.
 However, this approach to treating mental illness was groundbreaking in the early to mid 20th century throughout Western countries (Raz, 2008).
 We begin with the leucotomy.
 I know what you’re thinking… isn’t it called the lobotomy?
 Yes, it is.
 This approach precedes the lobotomy that many of us are familiar with today.
 The leucotomy was developed by Dr. Egas Moniz, a Portuguese neurologist, in the 1930s.
 The procedure, in essence, was aimed at removing the brain’s prefrontal cortex connections and the anterior (front) portion of the frontal lobes.
 Moniz targeted the frontal lobes based on previously published works by Yale University neuroscientists.
 Ultimately, however, numerous discrepancies exist in relation to Moniz, the Yale University neuroscientists, and other researchers which make it frustratingly difficult to pinpoint specifics of who actually invented the procedure and why it was developed this way.
 The procedure developed by Moniz was considered major brain surgery requiring hours of preparation and surgery.
 Moniz went on to be awarded the Nobel Prize for his discovery.